Honor System FAQs

 First and foremost, if you received this letter, you have not been charged with a violation, rather the Student Attorney General is assessing information on whether there is a basis to charge you with a violation.

-Your next step is to wait until a member of the Student Attorney General's staff reaches out to you to set up an initial meeting.
-Until that time, please regularly check your email and respond promptly in order to have your initial meeting in a timely manner.
+Your next step is to wait until a member of the Student Attorney General's staff reaches out to you to set up an initial meeting if needed.
+Until that time, please regularly check your email and respond promptly to any communication you receive.
 Please keep in mind that during school breaks, students are not on campus often, therefore you may have a delay in communication with the Student Attorney General’s staff.

 Per the Instrument, the accused student has the right to 1) information and informed choices, 2) presumption of innocence, 3) counsel, 4) fair hearing, 5) self-incrimination, 6) evidence and witnesses, 7) proof that is clear and convincing, and 8) appeals and rehearing.